From the Niesen into the Diemtigtal

 The route is meant to take around 5.5 hours and end at a Beiz (pub) in Springenboden, with a bus running to the Oey-Diemtigen train station.
 We ended up taking eight hours and branched off the route earlier to ensure we’d catch a train at Oey-Diemtigen instead of potentially missing the last bus.

-It took us longer than expected: our trail runners weren’t ideal for the muddy start, and we weren’t used to navigating cows on the trails.
+It took us longer than expected: our trail runners weren’t ideal for the muddy start, we stopped a lot to take photos, and we weren’t used to navigating cows on the trails.
 The trail was rockier than others we’ve taken, and one part was like a humid, swampy jungle.
 We also didn’t properly account for how far 14km actually is in this terrain; by the time we branched off, we were very tired but still had a far walk to Oey-Diemtigen.
 And our pace is slower than what gets listed on the Wanderweg signs and estimated in SwissTopo — I’ve since found out about and used the hiking speed setting in the SwissTopo app when planning.

 It was a more challenging hike than it should have been due to our own faults, but the vast amount of different scenery also made it one of our most memorable.